 With regard to RQ3, mean values of the distances between other concepts and females were considerably different from those of males, indicating the location of closer points to all concepts than that of males except for sports information (See Table 1).
 In order to test gender difference of comparison pairs statistically, a t-test was employed.
-The t-test results revealed gender-perceived differences in information topics of interest in: local information (t = 2.77, p < .01), medical and health information (t = 1.79, p < .10), nutrition and food information (t = 3.85, t = 0.000), and entertainment (t = 2.35, t = 0.05).
-Obviously, females were more interested in news about local events, health-related or healthy eating and diet information, and entertainment enjoyment than men.
-Females were also more likely to be familiar with media channels such as magazines (t = 3.25, t = 0.001), TV (t = 1.78, t = 0.001), radio (t = 3.04, t = 0.01), FtF (t = 4.09, t = 0.01)

-\leq .000), mobile phones (t = 2.54, $p \leq$.01), news online (t = 1.96, p < .06), blogging (t = 2.50, $p \leq$.01), and online videos (t = 1.72, p < .10) than males.
-Overall, the results showed the likelihood that females tended to perceive more available media channels for acquiring information rather than males did.
+The t-test results revealed gender-perceived differences in information topics of interest in: local information (t = 2.77, p< .01), medical and health information (t = 1.79, p < .10), nutrition and food information (t = 3.85, $p \leq .000$), and entertainment (t = 2.35, p < .05).
+Females were more interested in news about local events, health-related or healthy eating and diet information, and entertainment enjoyment than men.
+Females were also more likely to be familiar with media channels such as magazines $(t = 3.25, p \le .001)$, TV (t = 1.78, p < .10), radio (t = 3.04, p < .01), FtF $(t = 4.09, p \le .000)$, mobile phones $(t = 2.54, p \le .01)$, news online (t = 1.96, p < .06), blogging $(t = 2.50, p \le .01)$, and online videos (t = 1.72, p < .10) than males.
+Overall, these results suggest that females tended to perceive more available media channels for acquiring information than males did.

 Figures 2 and 3 display the perceived gender gap in the interrelated connections between information topics and media sources.
 Females showed the greatest preference for TV for obtaining almost all types of information topics.
-For women, news online and blogging were also more preferred than newspapers and magazines for information on those topics.
-The first and second most used media sources of males were found to be the same as those by which females sought diverse information topics, but females tended to perceive traditional media as information sources more closely interrelated to all types of information topics than males did.
-Nonetheless, no significant difference of the constructive structure was found between them.
+For women, news online and blogging were preferred to newspapers and magazines for information on those topics.
+The first and media sources second most used by males were found to be the same as those by which females sought diverse information topics, but females tended to perceive traditional media as information sources more closely interrelated to all types of information topics than males did.
+Nonetheless, no significant difference in the constructive structure was found between them.